 Helping Others & Selfishness (Is It Good to Help Others?)

-“Helping others and selfishness?”
+“Helping others and… selfishness?!”

 “What does selfishness have to do with helping others?”

-Would you be surprised, huh?
+Would you be surprised?

-Okay, tell me one thing:
+Alright… hold on for a moment, and tell me one thing:

 Did you ever imagine coming across such a silly question (as silly as it gets):